 Living well with dementia

-We know that dementia affects everyone slightly differently and we are dedicated to ensuring that as much as possible, people who are living with dementia are supported to live well.
-This often takes understanding and that’s where we come in, in providing a safe space to meet others, take part in activities or just relax and in providing advice and guidance on how best to support a person and sometimes, how to manage difficult situations.
-So, whether you or a loved one is affected by dementia, you’ve come to the right place.
+We are dedicated to ensuring that as much as possible, people who are living with dementia are supported to live well.
+This often takes understanding and that’s where we come in, by providing information to help you to access the right support, and advice on how to manage situations that you are experiencing or may experience in the future.
+So, whether you or a loved one is affected by dementia or you are concerned about yourself or someone else, you’ve come to the right place.

 What is dementia?

-Dementia is a word that is used to describe a range of progressive diseases that affect the brain, some experts believe there are more than 100 different types of dementia.
-By far, the most common type of Dementia is Alzheimer’s Disease, followed by Vascular Dementia and Lewy Body Dementia.
+Dementia is a word that is used to describe a range of progressive diseases that affect the brain.
+Some experts believe there are more than 100 different types of dementia but by far, the most common type of dementia is Alzheimer’s Disease, followed by Vascular Dementia and Lewy Body Dementia.

-Each type of dementia has its own common characteristics, its own common areas of difficulty and progression but, regardless of the type, each person who is living with dementia will experience it in their own way.
+Each type of dementia has its own common characteristics, areas of difficulty and progression but regardless of the type, each person who is living with dementia will experience it in their own way.

 We know that living with dementia can be challenging, which is why we offer specialist dementia advice and support for you and your family, before and after a diagnosis.
 Find out more by contacting us on 0300 37 33 333.